 Sportsbooks are here — at least in billboard form.

-As the expansion of Ontario’s online gambling and sports betting market approaches (at least in theory), online sportsbook and casino advertising is on an uptick.
+As the expansion of the Ontario online gambling and sports betting market approaches (at least in theory), online sportsbook and casino advertising is on an uptick.

 Along with the increase in promotion come concerns about the jump and whether it will trigger a rise in problem gambling.